pnwairfire/bluesky/docs/examples.md

         ]
     }

-Lets say that's in a file called locations.json. piping that into bsp and running it through ingestion
+Lets say that's in a file called fires.json. piping that into bsp and running it through fuelbeds

-    cat ./tmp/locations.json | bsp ingestion

-would give you:

-    # TODO: fill in output

-Piping that through fuelbeds

-    cat ./tmp/locations.json | bsp ingestion fuelbeds
-    # or
-    cat ./tmp/locations.json | bsp ingestion | bsp fuelbeds
+    cat ./tmp/fires.json | bsp fuelbeds

 would give you: